jorgelopezcoronado/SDNLab/README.md

 If you did not configure the rules properly, an easy way to delete flow rules is to do it via the REST API with an application ID (<http://localhost:8181/onos/v1/docs/#!/flows/delete_flows_application_appId>).

+Should you have any doubts, you can send an email to [us](mailto:jorge.lopez@telecom-sudparis.eu, jose.reyes@telecom-sudparis.eu)